-The most common reaction among brands was an expression of doubt over the future of programmatic which typically accounted for the majority of their digital advertising budget.
+The most common reaction among brands in regards to the withdrawal of 3rd-party cookies was an expression of doubt over the future of programmatic which typically accounted for the majority of their digital advertising budget.
 There were also widespread concerns about how performance would be measured across all channels that relied on cookies – not just programmatic. Śladowski describes Wavemaker’s initial assessment of the potential negative effects as “limited to smaller publishers and local media groups,” adding that “this analysis enabled us to reassure clients that programmatic will remain a safe digital advertising investment.
 We observe that in some areas, cookies are being replaced by alternative ways of identifying users, such as Facebook API.”

 Knowledge is power

-In order for agencies to provide the best possible service to their clients, it is important to accurately gauge their level of experience in order to ensure there are no gaps in their knowledge that could lead to confusion. Śladowski describes brands that invest in digital advertising as generally having a good level of understanding of the mechanics of online campaigns and how cookies are used to identify and reach specific audiences.
+In order for agencies to provide the best possible service to their clients, it is important to accurately gauge their level of experience in order to ensure there are no gaps in their knowledge that could lead to confusion when it comes to cookieless advertising. Śladowski describes brands that invest in digital advertising as generally having a good level of understanding of the mechanics of online campaigns and how cookies are used to identify and reach specific audiences.

 Wavemaker acts as a trusted advisor and continually provides guidance through the rapid changes that occur in the digital advertising ecosystem with minimal impact.
 “In my opinion, the responsibility for preparing clients for this transformation lies largely on the shoulders of media agencies, as they have the greatest access to knowledge and are in constant contact with representatives of global players such as Google or Facebook,” said Śladowski.